Welcome to the webpage of the research group of Prof. Dr. Simon Stellmer.

 Happy New Year to all of you, hoping for a peaceful and successful year 2025!
 We are welcoming two new additions to the team: Thomas Gereons started his master internship with us, and Tessa Koch dived into her Bachelor's thesis: good luck to the two of you!

 Ring lasers are interferometers that require length stability at a fraction of the wavelength: not a mean feat for heterolithic structures of more than 10 meter length, especially when operated in a wobbling University building with sizeable temperature fluctuations.
-In a new preprint, Jannik Zenner presents two methods to stabilize the length of the 14-meter ring cavity to within a few nanometers.
+In a new preprint10, Jannik Zenner presents two methods to stabilize the length of the 14-meter ring cavity to within a few nanometers.
 Congratulations to Jannik and the team!

 Contact